dleeftink/plainmark/README.md

 This allows you to apply styling rules to `phrasing` elements (e.g. `<a>`,`<b>`,`<i>`) separately from `blocking` elements (e.g. `<div>`,`<p>`,`<blockquote>`), for instance to create a simple HTML the Markdown converter.

+> Expects a `DocumentFragment` as input or retrieves the current text selection when none provided

 ## Selection to structured text
 > Using `textify()` on a `DocumentFragment`